formula1/node-mongoose-jumpstart/README.md

 > Many NPM modules become bloated by the dependencies on other modules.
 This isn't meant to be a 10 mb file, but rather a small one.

 ## Current Condition
-The Current Condition of this project is untested.
-I took a lot of my coffeescript and blade.ui code and rewrote it in javascript and doT.
-That being said, there
+- Startup Compiles and Runs fine
+- Index Compiles and Runs Fine

 ## Next Steps
 Make sure everything is working properly

+## Finished Steps
+- Tranfered most of the code from coffeescript and blade to javascript and dot
+- Implemented Cluster

 ## Working API
 nothing